seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 - Set up the world (configure other components that use the loop).
 - Run the loop.

-When we run the loop, the application starts execution of the the asynchronous operations.
+When we run the loop, the application starts execution of the asynchronous operations.
 The execution runs endlessly, until we call `$loop->stop` to stop it or terminate the script itself.

 In our case, the *Set up the world* step looks the following: